 This mainframe modernization process usually requires some changes, such as altering access to data, installing middleware or recompiling COBOL applications to run in their new environments.
 Providers might also offer modernization services to support rehosting or replatforming workloads and supply tools for real-time performance and security monitoring.

 Code refactoring restructures COBOL programs at the source code level.
 It aims to reduce the technical debt that often accompanies legacy code, which needs to be “repaid” over time through ongoing maintenance.
-Organizations can choose to optimize existing COBOL code or transform it to a more modern coding language like C#, Java or .NET.
+Organizations can choose to optimize existing COBOL code or transform it to a newer coding language like C#, Java or .NET.

 Optimization begins with code analysis and a detailed plan to address inefficiencies, lessen dependencies and remove redundancies.
 The plan can include standardizing data structures defined within copybooks, developing a more modular design and simplifying complex business logic.